viamrobotics/docs/docs/how-tos/create-custom-training-scripts.md

 {{% expand "A dataset with data you can train an ML model on.
 Click to see instructions." %}}

-Follow the instructions to [Create a dataset and label data](/how-tos/train-deploy-ml/#create-a-dataset-and-label-data) to create a dataset.
+For image data, you can follow the instructions to [Create a dataset and label data](/how-tos/train-deploy-ml/#create-a-dataset-and-label-data) to create a dataset.

+For other data you can use the [Data Client API](/appendix/apis/data-client/) to get data stored in the Viam Cloud.

 {{% /expand%}}